 11 of 25

 An exceptionally hard-to-see bird in south Texas is the common pauraque (Nyctidromus albicollis).
-Not only are these birds shy and secretive, but their exceptional camouflage helps them hide as they roost on the ground in thickets and wooded areas.
+Not only are these birds shy and secretive, but their superb camouflage helps them hide as they roost on the ground in thickets and wooded areas.
 The long tail, chestnut cheek patch, and rounded wings can help birders identify these birds when they are seen in flight or found on rural roadsides at twilight.

 12 of 25